denten/denten.github.io/_includes/CV/06-talks.md

 - "The Anatomy of Vaccine Hesitancy."
 Computational Formalism Workshop at the Neukom Institute, Dartmouth, Spring 2023.
+- "Literary Theory for Robots."
+[2023 Renato Poggioli Lecture](/assets/images/poggioli.pdf) at the Department of Comparative Literature, Harvard University on April 20th, 2023.
 - "Literature in the Age of AI."
 Lecture by invitation at the American University of Central Asia, Bishkek (Kyrgyzstan), March 16, 2023.
 - "AI in Humanities Education."
 Faculty-student round table at AUCA Technical School of